Search Our Catalog

 Purchase Items and Consulting/Professional ContractsUp to $20,000Discretion of Executive Director

-Purchase Items and Consulting/Professional ContractsOver $20,000Requires Request for Proposal or Request for Quote approved by Board of Trustees Number of Quotes – two (2)
+Purchase Items and Consulting/Professional Contracts (Including System Vehicles)Over $20,000Requires Request for Proposal or Request for Quote approved by Board of Trustees Number of Quotes – two (2)

 Purchases or ServicesUp to $7,500Discretion of Executive Director

-Purchases or Services$7,500 – $10,000Number of quotes two (2) approved by Executive Director
+Purchases or Services$7,500 – $10,000Approved by the Executive Director Number of Quotes – two (2)

-Purchases or ServicesOver $10,000 – $20,000Number of quotes three (3) approved by Executive Director
+Purchases or ServicesOver $10,000 – $20,000Approved by the Executive Director Number of Quotes – two (2)

-Insurance Requires Request for Proposal or Request for Quote approved by the Finance Committee every five (5) years Number of quotes – two (2)
+Insurance Requires a Request for Proposal or Request for Quote approved by the Finance Committee every five (5) years Number of quotes – two (2)

-Audit Requires Request for Proposal or Request for Quote approved by the Audit Committee every five (5) years Number of quotes – two (2)
+Audit Requires a Request for Proposal or Request for Quote approved by the Audit Committee every five (5) years Number of quotes – two (2)

-Legal Services Requires Request for Proposal or Request for Quote approved by the Finance Committee every five (5) years Number of quotes – two (2)
+Legal Services Requires a Request for Proposal or Request for Quote approved by the Finance Committee every five (5) years Number of quotes – two (2)

 Notes on Purchasing Guidelines: Purchases